aws-samples/emr-serverless-samples/examples/pyspark/genomic/README.md

 Some customers may want to use [Glow](https://glow.readthedocs.io/en/latest/index.html) to work with genomic data.

-This is an example of how to package Glow dependencies and run a job on EMR Serverless.
+This is an example of how to package Glow dependencies and run a job on EMR Serverless using [1000 Genomes](https://registry.opendata.aws/1000-genomes/) data.

 ## Getting Started